-Ubiquiti UISP-P-PRO Management Device
+Ubiquiti UISP-P Management Device

 The Ubiquiti UISP-P is a dedicated management and provisioning appliance designed as the central orchestration hub for distributed UISP infrastructure deployments.
 If you're running more than a handful of UISP-managed devices across customer sites or multiple locations, the UISP-P eliminates the operational burden of managing each endpoint individually.
 This compact controller (9.05 lb) deploys as a standard network appliance and acts as the single point of control for device discovery, firmware management, configuration, and service provisioning across your UISP ecosystem.